MongoDB is a cross-platform document-oriented and NoSQL database. MongoDB Community Edition installation is a straightforward process for beginners.

 6. Connect to MongoDB

-After started the MongoDB, you can connect to MongoDB via MongoDB shell.
+After started the MongoDB, you can connect to MongoDB via the MongoDB shell.
 Open another Command Prompt window and execute the following command:

 mongo